cayolopesbc/eco-data-toolkit/README.md

 To install lastest release version, use `pip install ecodatatk`.

 ### Microsoft Windows installation
-If the GeoPandas package is not installed, it is suggested that it be installed manually using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html):
+If the GeoPandas or/and Rasterio package is not installed, it is suggested that it be installed manually using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html):

-`conda install -c conda-forge geopandas`
+`conda install -c conda-forge geopandas` <br>
+`conda install rasterio`

 ## Application Examples
 Applications can be found in Jupyter Notebooks, in the `./Examples` directory in this repository.